hindman/optopus/README.md

 variant (named Examples) that allows the user to request some help text showing examples.
-Note that usage variants can have explicit names (as shown below) or not (the more common case); if defined, a variant name is mainly useful as a convenient label when using the Parser's configuration API.
+Note that usage variants can have explicit names (as shown below) or not (the more common case); if defined, a variant name is mainly useful as a convenient label/handle when using the Parser's configuration API.

 ```python
 p = Parser('''::